Leryk1981/mova-4.0.0/docs/mova_4.1.0_layers_and_namespaces.md

 - **vendor-neutral** — no provider or platform specific details;
 - **stable** — changes are rare and carefully versioned;
 - **minimal** — only constitutional constructs live here.
+- **domain-neutral** — no Smartlink, social, ecommerce or other domain schemas belong here.

 The red core answers the question: